oracle/weblogic-kubernetes-operator/docs-source/content/quickstart/create-domain.md

    * Select a user name and password, following the required rules for password creation (at least 8 alphanumeric characters with at least one number or special character).
    * Pick or create a directory to which you can write output.

-1. Create a Kubernetes Secret for the WebLogic administrator credentials containing the `username` and `password` for the domain, using the [create-weblogic-credentials](http://github.com/oracle/weblogic-kubernetes-operator/blob/master/kubernetes/samples/scripts/create-weblogic-domain-credentials/create-weblogic-credentials.sh) script:
+1. Create a Kubernetes Secret for the WebLogic domain administrator credentials containing the `username` and `password` for the domain, using the [create-weblogic-credentials](http://github.com/oracle/weblogic-kubernetes-operator/blob/master/kubernetes/samples/scripts/create-weblogic-domain-credentials/create-weblogic-credentials.sh) script:

     ```bash
     $ kubernetes/samples/scripts/create-weblogic-domain-credentials/create-weblogic-credentials.sh \